Educational and early work background

 Favorite Influences

-My favorite influences are Chinese paintings, Japanese Ukiyo-e woodcut prints (Hiroshige), early Russian Icons and early Christian paintings, Jean Dubuffet, Howard Hodgkin, Paul Klee, Ben Nicholson, Francis Bacon, Barnett Newman, Agnes Martin, Robert Mangold, Antonio Tapies, and of course Jasper Johns (plus 439 Works Online.)
+My favorite influences are Chinese paintings, Japanese Ukiyo-e woodcut prints (Hiroshige), early Russian Icons and early Christian paintings, Jean Dubuffet, Howard Hodgkin, Paul Klee, Ben Nicholson, Francis Bacon, Barnett Newman, Agnes Martin, Robert Mangold, Antonio Tapies, Milton Avery (and more), and of course Jasper Johns (and his 439 Works Online.)

 As a young adult I developed a strong appreciation of Mauricio Lasansky’s work, and in the early 1980s I met Mr. Lasansky and Phillip Lasansky in Iowa City.
 Eventually I purchased four of his prints over the next 20 years.
 My affection continues, which means we often visit the outstanding rotating collection of Lasansky’s work at the Cedar Rapids Museum of Art where I enjoy a membership.
 It must be the foremost assemblage of his work anywhere at 239 pieces.

-Because of Lasansky’s long shadow in my life, we moved to Iowa City, IA, in 2017 to devote full time to expanding my personal art portfolio including some of my time being a member of the Board of Directors of Arts Iowa City.
+Because of Lasansky’s long shadow in my life, we moved to Iowa City, IA, in 2017 to devote full time to expanding my personal art portfolio including some of my time past being a member of the Board of Directors of Arts Iowa City (Artifactory).

 Current Work

 My preference is to “arrive” at a finished work.
 That means my hand actions are not painterly nor generally direct.
 I work from a sketch, but only know when I am done when it happens!
-The work is not premeditated but it is not without structure.
+The finished work cannot be not premeditated, but only arrived at.

 Yours truly on the far right with Wendell Black, professor to my right, reviewing a donated press for the print department at the University of Colorado in Boulder April 1969.
 Wendell Black was one of six students in Mauricio Lasansky’s first class of MFA candidates at University of Iowa right after WWII.